 Hospice Comforts Patients for Six Months or More

 According to the National Hospice and Palliative Care Organization, the average patient spends ninety days in the program.
 Roughly a quarter spend only seven, hardly enough to benefit from the immense comfort it provides.
 Families sometimes hesitate to contact a provider because they think hospice care is reserved for people right at the end.
-In reality, once a loved one has been diagnosed with a serious disease, they can request help at any time.
-As soon as two doctors (a primary care physician and a hospice physician) agree the illness has reached a sufficiently advanced stage, hospice care arrives within 24-hours.
+In reality, once a loved one has been diagnosed with a terminal disease, they can request help at any time.
+As soon as two doctors (a primary care physician and a hospice physician) agree the illness has reached a terminal prognosis, hospice care arrives within 24-hours.
 In most cases, the hospice team arrives the very same day.

-In most cases, hospice is paid for by Medicare, which unlocks an almost limitless range of resources.
-However, Medicare funding is only assigned to people who can demonstrate a reasonable need for end-of-life care.
-If, after 180 days, the patient’s condition has not worsened, a nurse practitioner or doctor will be sent to gather more data.
-If they determine the disease is likely to finish running its course within another six months, hospice will continue as before.
+In most cases, hospice is paid for by Medicare, which unlocks a vast array of resources.
+However, Medicare only assigns funding to people who can demonstrate a reasonable need for end-of-life care.
+If after 180 days the patient’s condition has not worsened, a nurse practitioner or doctor will visit to gather more data.
+If they determine the disease is likely to finish running its course within another six months, the service will continue as before.
 However, if they see the patient has plateaued or is even showing signs of improvement (eating more, putting on weight, no infections) they will give them an extended prognosis and prepare them for discharge.